 - Get your boat safety inspection.
 The Marine Patrol conducts biannual safety inspections as well as inspections on all new boats where they confirm that the boat has all necessary items on board and safety equipment is in working order.

-- Familiarize yourself and any others that will be using your boat with the Association's Rules and Regulations, Lake and Marina Section.
-Additionally, be aware of common safety procedures and basic rules of etiquette while using the lake.
+- Familiarize yourself and any others that will be using your boat with the Association's Rules & Regulations, Lake & Marina Section.
+Additionally, be aware of common safety procedures and basic rules of etiquette while using the Lake.